Heat Pump and HVAC Leasing: Cost, Benefits, and Savings

 What does a heat pump typically cost?

 Residential heat pumps vary widely in cost for the system and installation.
 Size of the home (or the area you’re heating and cooling), brand, energy efficiency, product availability, labor, and extra installation work (as in ducts or electric work) are some of the factors.
-Prices for heat pump systems plus installation range from $3,000-$30,000.
+Prices for heat pump systems plus installation can reach tens of thousands of dollars..

 What are the benefits of a heat pump?

-Heat pumps are highly energy efficient systems for home heating and cooling.
+Heat pumps are highly energy-efficient systems for home heating and cooling in one system.
 Heat pump technology is also used for water heaters, dryers, dishwashers, and a growing number of appliances.
-You can save money, generate fewer greenhouse gases, and move toward home electrification, which might make even more sense if you are using home solar panels for renewable energy.
+Depending on the system you replace, you can save money, generate fewer greenhouse gases, and move toward home electrification, which might make even more sense if you are using home solar panels.

 What are the downsides of a heat pump?

-The upfront cost of the new system, including installation, can be significant.
-Some heat pumps may be less efficient in colder climates, although new cold-climate heat pumps are tested and certified to work in very cold temperatures.
+The upfront cost of the new system, including installation, can be a bit higher than other HVAC solutions, though you could save on your energy bills.
+Some heat pumps may be less efficient in colder climates, although new cold climate heat pumps are tested and certified to work in very cold temperatures.

 Disclaimer: This content is for educational purposes only.
 Palmetto does not provide tax, legal, or accounting advice.
 Please consult your own tax, legal, and accounting advisors.